Chambers & Partners

-Jason has a broad range of experience, including in respect of financial services, civil fraud, shareholder disputes, sale of goods and excise duty, and accepts instructions in all areas of commercial law.
+Jason accepts instructions in all areas of commercial law.
 His recent experience includes:

 Jason is also presently instructed on a number of cases concerning contractual issues arising out of COVID-19, including force majeure and frustration, and is advising regularly in this area.
 Jason has recently advised a chain of Michelin star restaurants in this respect.

-Jason specialises in a wide variety of shipping and international trade matters and is recognised by the directories: “Extremely clever and analytical” (Legal 500, 2021); “Impresses with how hard he works and his grasp of the technical and legal arguments in a case” (Chambers & Partners, 2021).
+Jason specialises in a wide variety of shipping and international trade matters and is recognised by the directories in this field:

 Recent work includes: